|

 PowerPoint.

-Save the current slide as TIFF, or for maximum resolution,
+Save the current slide as a TIFF, PNG, or for maximum resolution, a

 For more details, see